jimniels/blog/posts/2022-09-14-building-software-as-translation.md

 Unfortunately, we often conflate “good communication” in the hand-off phase with the use of commercial software tools meant to facilitate this phase of the work.
 “Oh, my Figma file has everything you’ll need.
 Just look at ‘Inspect’ tab for anything you think is missing.”
 The entire context, and therefore intent, can easily get lost for people downstream of visual design — code and prose being perceived as artifacts that can merely be “plugged in” later in the process.

 Each discipline — design, front-end, copywriting, etc. — is part of the creative act of building software.
-Without good communication, the original intent — which is likely full discipline-centric insight and research — is too easily lost along the way.
+Without good communication, the original intent — which is likely full of discipline-centric insight and research — is too easily lost along the way.

 I suppose some might say this is where Product (with a capital “P”) comes in.
 They are the ones responsible for defining, communicating, and vetting the intent of any solution through the process of making software across a multitude of disciplines.
 In practice, however, I’m not so convinced it plays out this way.